How I Eased My Cystic Acne By Switching To A Plant-Based Diet

 Like most teens and young adults, I grew up with acne.
 I started noticing my acne when I was around 13 years old, which is pretty typical.
-In the beginning stages it was little pimples and zits here and there, but it soon progressed.
+In the beginning stages, it was little pimples and zits here and there, but it soon progressed.
 I remember being teased in eighth grade because I had pimples covering my forehead and chin.
-I hated my skin, and from a young age, was majorly insecure about my face.
+I hated my skin and from a young age was majorly insecure about my face.

-I tried all the medications; creams, lotions, antibiotics, and pills.
+I tried all the medications, creams, lotions, antibiotics, and pills.
 I had to be careful about going outside because my skin was so sensitive I would severely burn.
 My skin became my greatest obsession.
 I constantly picked and poked it until it would sometimes bleed.
-Once I graduated high school, my skin took a turn for the worst.
+Once I graduated high school, my skin took a turn for the worse.
 I developed cystic acne on my face and broke out on my chest and back.
-This was honestly the worst time in my life.
-I never left my house, I was very depressed, and I felt that I cried more than I smiled.
+It started affecting my mental health: I never left my house, I was very depressed, and I felt that I cried more than I smiled.

-That's when I researched all I could on how to heal acne naturally because if modern ways weren't working there had to be an alternative!
-I remember seeing so many posts about being vegan, I had to google what the even meant.
-I read review after review about how going vegan internally heals you.
+That's when I researched all I could on how to help my acne naturally because if modern ways weren't working, there had to be an alternative!
+I remember seeing so many posts about being vegan.
+It was a lifestyle I'd had no exposure to: I had to Google what the word even meant.
+I read review after review about how going vegan internally heals you through food.
 I had never thought about acne as an internal issue until I read this.
 The derm always treated my acne as an external issue, telling me that food was unrelated to my skin issues.
-But after reading more and more, I knew I had to change my diet if I ever wanted to see changes to my skin.
+(For so long, most in the dermatology community claimed that food didn't contribute to skin disorders like acne; slowly that attitude is changing.)
+And after reading more and more, I knew I had to change my diet if I ever wanted to see changes to my skin.

 - Eat your vegetables and fruit (preferably organic).
-If you are giving your body the right fuel, you will look and feel better!
+If you are giving your body the right fuel, you will look and feel better.